-Back in 2012, Google introduces the page layout algorithm.
+Back in 2012, Google introduced the page layout algorithm.
 Some users complained that there were too many ads at the top of some web pages (above the fold).
 Thus, Google has decided to penalize the websites that added too many ads at the top of a page. (reference)

 I have read that Matt Cutts had placed two yellow stickies at the top of a letter page (8*11.5) to show that it could trigger a Google penalty. (reference) We don’t know if the stickies were arranged vertically or horizontally but anyways stickies are small.

 Anyways, I think this explains why many themes don’t rank well today.
 Many of them are sold with huge sliders or images between the header and the text.
 I think it could trigger the above-the-fold google penalty.
 In 2012, when the